lightbend/console-charts/enterprise-suite/gotests/README.md

 kubectl create clusterrolebinding kube-system:tiller --clusterrole=cluster-admin --serviceaccount=kube-system:tiller
 helm init --wait --service-account tiller --tiller-namespace=kube-system
 ```
-Alternatively, you can use `go-tests` and `go-tests-start-minikube` targets in the `enterprise-suite/Makefile`.

-Running all tests locally:
-`ginkgo -r`

 If Tiller is installed in other namespace than `kube-system`, you can specify that with a flag:
 `ginkgo -r -- --tiller-namespace=lightbend-test`